“It’s Simon Loftus on the phone, he says he’s a chum of John Hegarty.”

 Not because they thought it was good creatively, but because it felt like it accurately represented them.

-In the past advertising had tried to make them something they weren’t – Jack The Lad beer boys, they’d been told ‘it’s advertising, that’s what you have to do if you want to appeal to the public’.
+Previously, their advertising had tried to make them something they weren’t – Jack The Lad beer boys.

-The bottle caps worked brilliantly, effortless and iconic.
+The bottle caps worked well, they felt effortless and iconic.

 Turning 48 sheet posters into square beer mats was a problem.